carfirst125/porforlio_2526/02_ml_sagemaker/README.md

 # Project 02 - Using sagemaker pipeline to train ML model and saving artifact

-## Overview
+## Project Overview

-This is demo project to express:
- - how using Sagemaker pipeline to implement full flow of ML application in getting data, processing/preparing data, feature engineering and training model.
+This is a demo project that demonstrates how to use **Amazon SageMaker Pipelines** to implement an end-to-end machine learning workflow, including data ingestion, data processing and preparation, feature engineering, and model training.

- - This includes not only folder structure for source code storage, processing data log, but also code flow indicates how ProcessingStep and Pipeline are defined.
+The project illustrates not only the recommended folder structure for source code and processing outputs, but also the execution flow that defines how **ProcessingSteps** and the **Pipeline DAG** are constructed and executed.

+### Tech Stack

+- Python
+- **Amazon SageMaker**
+   - SageMaker Pipelines
+   - ProcessingStep
+   - ScriptProcessor
+- **Workflow Orchestration**
+  - SageMaker Pipelines (DAG-based execution)
+- **Data Storage**
+  - Amazon S3 (input data, processing outputs, model artifacts)

 ## Bucket organization